nlgotz/nlgotz.github.com/_posts/2022-02-25-dhcpv6-dhcpv4-dns.md

 ## DHCPv6 on Linux

 One snag I ran into is getting DHCPv6 to create DNS records for Linux devices.
-I've found

-## Finishing it up

-Once all of this work is done, restart the services and then you can start enjoying using DNS to access all of your DHCP'd devices on your network.
-This requires modifying the end device's /etc/dhclient.conf to send the fqdn.
+I've found that this requires modifying the end device's /etc/dhclient.conf to send the fqdn.

 ```bash
 send fqdn.fqdn = gethostname();